• Home

 National trade restrictions...

-You will have seen a lot in the news recently about national trade restrictions implemented by the USA on their trading partners.
+You will have seen a lot in the news about the Donald Trump Presidential team and the national trade restrictions being either threatened or implemented on their trading partners.
 They have ranged from new tariffs on steel imports to the USA followed by additional tariffs on a high number of Chinese made products flowing into the USA.
-This has resulted in a 'Trade War' where tit for tat tariffs are being places on USA goods being imported into China by the Chinese government.
+There have been tariffs placed on close trading neighbours such as Canada and Mexico (part of NAFTA trading bloc).

-National trade restrictions notes sheet
+National trade restrictions note taking sheet .PDF

 The role of civil society in promoting international-mindedness and participating in global interactions...